hagata/unwrap-project/README.md

 `unwrap open -tab projectName` or `unwrap open -t projectName` The -t | -tab option will unwrap the project and open a new terminal tab in the same Terminal window at the project root directory.

+##cd
+`unwrap cd projectName`
+Use `unwrap cd` to open a new terminal window at the root directory of a saved project.
+Useful when you just need to cd to the project but don't want to open everything along with it.

 ###help
 `unwrap --help` or `unwrap -h`